halilcakar/getCirclePoints/README.md

 ![alt text](https://github.com/halilcakarr/getCirclePoints/blob/master/points.png)

-So first of all i need to place those items on exact point i wrote this function: getCirclePoints.
+So first of all i need to place those items on exact points so i wrote this function: getCirclePoints.

 It basicly returns an object array.
 It starts on top of that wheel.
+You can use these for anything, anywhere.

 After a couple of tweeks you can create something like this: (star's and job pictures pointed with function).